 Walking into a vape shop is a sensory experience.
 The lights are bright, the shelves are stacked with sleek products, and the faint whiff of the goods you're selling may fill the air.
 Matching that scent to the sounds you're piping through the store's sound system could be crucial.

 In research explained by Psychologist World, a deep connection has been found between the scent consumers inhale and the sounds they hear.
 This research was conducted during the holiday season.
 When consumers were exposed to Christmas scents with no holiday music, it seemed annoying.
-When holiday music and holiday scents were combined, it all seemed clear.
+When holiday music and holiday scents were combined, the results were clear.

 Research like this demonstrates the importance of matching your music and playlists to the experience you deliver in your shop.
 Here's how to make that happen.